OverengineeredOne/Docs/developer-guide/src/getting-started.md

 Let's get started!
 We'll start by installing all the prerequisites then dive into the fundamental pieces of Overengineered.

-To ensure rapid development we want to minimize the setup times for your development environment and tools.
-We accomplish this by utilizing docker and in the future will provide a web based environment.
+We want to ensure rapid development and minimize setup times for your development environment and tools.
+We accomplish this by utilizing Docker and in the future will provide a web based environment.
 We will go into more detail in the following chapters, but for now know, Our image has Ubuntu as the base image.
-Also comes with all the tools preinstalled to follow along with the book.
+Also comes with all the tools preinstalled to follow along with the Overengineered books.

 ## Installing Docker

-### Ubuntu and Debian based OS including Raspberry Pi
+### Ubuntu and Debian based Operating Systems including Raspberry Pi

 You can find install instructions for ubuntu at [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/).
-To make tihs process even easier We've created a convenience script to get you set up with docker quickly.
+To make tihs process even easier We've created a convenience script to get you set up with Docker quickly.
 Go ahead and copy paste this into your terminal.

 ```rust,ignore